 At another wedding site it’s noted, “The most traditional approach, approved by etiquette gurus of the 1960s, is that the bride chooses the bridesmaid dresses, and the bridesmaids grit their teeth and wear them without a murmur of protest.”

 Hmmm.
 I looked and looked and basically everywhere I turned it said common etiquette is that bridesmaids pay for their own attire.
-Finally I found one gal who was questioning this tradition too and who also, was in fact paying for her bridesmaid dresses.
+No one was questioning this issue other than me apparently.

 What’s the big deal?